MikeTam1021/friendly-101/docs/texteditor.rst

 .. figure:: img/text_editor-downloads.png
    :alt: Downloads folder

-DMG stands for Disk Image, and is the file format for applications.
+DMG stands for `Disk Image <https://en.wikipedia.org/wiki/Apple_Disk_Image>`_, and is the file format for OS X applications.
 Open the DMG by double clicking on it.
 The DMG will mount the Finder and a new window will appear.
 Drag the ``Sublime Text 2`` icon into the ``Applications`` shortcut folder.

 .. figure:: img/text_editor-mount.png
    :alt: Sublime Text mount window